GAIR-NLP/ReAlign/README.md

 This is the official repository for [**Reformatted Alignment**](https://arxiv.org/abs/xxx).

 ## News
-- **Jan 2024**: We release the preprint paper on Arxiv, ReAlign data, and other useful resources in developing them (tasks description, hand-written format, tasks classifier, its data, and nq dataset for factuality evaluation).
+- **Jan 2024**: We release the preprint paper on Arxiv, ReAlign data, and other useful resources in developing them (tasks description, hand-written format, tasks classifier, training data, and nq dataset for factuality evaluation).

 ## Table of contents